 The graphic on the next page shows the share of the total budget and the tax levy budget represented by various program areas.
-The tax levy share for Financial Initiatives has fallen from 2020, reflecting expected additional funding from senior governments that will be used to offset pandemic-related pressures across Regional government.
+The tax levy share for Financial Initiatives has fallen from 2020, reflecting expected additional funding from the Pandemic Management Reserve Fund and other sources that would be used to offset pandemic-related pressures across Regional government.
 These pressures are indicated by the apparent increases in the tax levy shares of Community and Health Services, which faces significant ongoing and new pandemic-related cost pressures, and Transportation Services, which expects continued weakness in transit revenue that cannot be fully offset by adjusting service levels.
 Their chapters provide more detail.

-Most remaining pandemic-related pressures on all areas of Regional government will be addressed through internal savings, service level adjustments, draws from reserves and other measures.
+Most remaining pandemic-related pressures on all areas of Regional government would be addressed through internal savings, service level adjustments, draws from reserves and other measures.